srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ```
 Base-folder=where the installation of LLVM 13 with coverage is, that is, \<base-folder\>/llvm-csmith-13/

-We use script 1-wrapper-get-coverage.sh to measure the coverage of corpus after 24 hours of fuzzing.
- We also present a comparison with the LLVM test suite (whole and single source) in the paper.
+We used script 1-wrapper-get-coverage.sh to measure the coverage of the corpus (after 24 hours of fuzzing).
+We furthermore presented a comparison with the LLVM test suite (whole and single source) in the paper.
 For that, we prepared additional scripts.

 ### Coverage for LLVM test suite
 To measure LLVM's single source tests, first download these tests: